Jacqueline Kennedy Onassis: Marriage to Aristotle Onassis

-After Robert Kennedy's death in 1968, Kennedy reportedly suffered a relapse of the depression she had suffered in the days following her husband's assassination nearly five years prior.
-She came to fear for her life and those of her two children, saying: "If they're killing Kennedys, then my children are targets ...
-I want to get out of this country."

 On October 20, 1968, Jacqueline Kennedy married her long-time friend Aristotle Onassis, a Greek shipping magnate who was able to provide the privacy and security she sought for herself and her children.
 The wedding took place on Skorpios, Onassis's private Greek island in the Ionian Sea.
 After marrying Onassis, she took the legal name Jacqueline Onassis and consequently lost her right to Secret Service protection, which is an entitlement of a widow of a U.S. president.
 The marriage brought her considerable adverse publicity.
 The fact that Aristotle was divorced and his former wife Athina Livanos was still living led to speculation that Jacqueline might be excommunicated by the Roman Catholic church, though that concern was explicitly dismissed by Boston's archbishop, Cardinal Richard Cushing, as "nonsense".
 She was condemned by some as a "public sinner", and became the target of paparazzi who followed her everywhere and nicknamed her "Jackie O".

 In 1968, billionaire heiress Doris Duke, with whom Jacqueline Onassis was friends, appointed her as the vice president of the Newport Restoration Foundation.
 Onassis publicly championed the foundation.

 During their marriage, Jacqueline and Aristotle Onassis inhabited six different residences: her 15-room Fifth Avenue apartment in Manhattan, her horse farm in Peapack-Gladstone, New Jersey, his Avenue Foch apartment in Paris, his private island Skorpios, his house in Athens, and his yacht Christina O. Onassis ensured that her children continued a connection with the Kennedy family by having Ted Kennedy visit them often.
 She developed a close relationship with Ted, and from then on he was involved in her public appearances.

 Aristotle Onassis's health deteriorated rapidly following the death of his son Alexander in a plane crash in 1973.
 He died of respiratory failure aged 69 in Paris on March 15, 1975.
 His financial legacy was severely limited under Greek law, which dictated how much a non-Greek surviving spouse could inherit.
 After two years of legal wrangling, Jacqueline Onassis eventually accepted a settlement of $26 million from Christina Onassis—Aristotle's daughter and sole heir—and waived all other claims to the Onassis estate.